Quickstart: Set and retrieve a secret from Azure Key Vault using PowerShell

 Other quickstarts and tutorials in this collection build upon this quickstart.
 If you plan to continue on to work with other quickstarts and tutorials, you may want to leave these resources in place.

-When no longer needed, you can use the Remove-AzureRmResourceGroup command to remove the resource group, Key Vault, and all related resources.
+When no longer needed, you can use the Remove-AzResourceGroup command to remove the resource group, Key Vault, and all related resources.

-In this quickstart, you have created a Key Vault and stored a software key in it.
-To learn more about Key Vault and how you can use it with your applications continue to the tutorial for web applications working with Key Vault.
+In this quickstart you created a Key Vault and stored a secret in it.
+To learn more about Key Vault and how to integrate it with your applications, continue on to the articles below.